alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 ```

 ### Get the DDL statement of the object in the Redshift database
-Export all DDL statements from AWS Redshift, including but not limited to schema, table, function, view.
+Export all DDL statements from AWS Redshift, including but not limited to schema, table, function and view.

 ## Preparation on Alibaba Cloud
 ### Prepare Alibaba Cloud RAM sub-account